mia-platform/documentation/docs/fast_data/create_projection.md

 ```

 Where `THE_FORMAT` is the format of your Kafka Messages and can be one of the following: `basic`, `golden-gate`, `custom`.

+Another option that you should be aware of when thinking about the format of your Kafka messages, is the the "upsert on insert" one.
+By default, the real-time-updater will perform upsert operations for inserts, but you can optionally decide to perform inserts that will fail if the document already exists, instead of updating it.
+For the latter, your messages need to carry information about the operation type, so that it is possible for the adapter to distinguish between insert and update operations.

+For more information about this feature, read the [real-time-updater documentation](./real_time_updater/overview.md).

 #### Basic